wsjdata/wsjdata.github.io/pages/data-challenge.md

 ## Question 5

 The New York City Police Department posts information online about people its officers have searched under a program called "stop and frisk."
-For the years 2003 through 2014, which NYPD precinct stopped and frisked the most people?
+Which NYPD precinct stopped and frisked the most people in 2010?

 ## Question 6